 North Carolina Hummingbird Migration: 11 Documented Super Aviators

-The earliest arrivals of North Carolina hummingbirds are seen in early March, and new arrivals continue through June.
+The earliest arrivals of North Carolina hummingbirds are seen in late March, with peak migration occurring in April.

 North Carolina hummingbirds begin their spring migration north from as far away as Panama or as close as Mexico.

-Some cross the Gulf of Mexico in a single nonstop flight, while others travel along the coast.
+Some cross the Gulf of America in a single nonstop flight, while others travel along the coast.

-North Carolina hummingbirds starting their spring migration north from Panama City, Panama need to fly about 3,999 miles to reach Raleigh over land and 1,845 miles if flying across the Gulf of Mexico.
+North Carolina hummingbirds starting their spring migration north from Panama City, Panama need to fly about 3,999 miles to reach Raleigh over land and 1,845 miles if flying across the Gulf of America.

 North Carolina hummingbirds starting their journey north from Mexico, at the United States’ southernmost border at Brownsville Texas, need to fly 1,681 miles to reach North Carolina.